koengr/QCforBusiness/_part3/chapter_2.md

 not unlikely that purpose-built hardware will need to be developed, which for some platforms might be placed inside a cryogenic environment (placing stringent bounds on heat dissipation).
-Theoretical breakthroughs can still reduce the requirements on classical processing.
+Theoretical breakthroughs can still reduce the requirements of classical processing.

 Lastly, it turns out that 'mid-circuit measurements' are technically